 Google Shopping ads generate significantly higher click-through rates than regular text ads, generating 85.3% of all retail clicks via Google as of 2018.
 In other words, if you’re selling consumer products, you want to be promoting them with shopping ads but, first, you need to get familiar with Google Merchant Center.

-Google Merchant Center is a platform where you can store and manage information about the products you sell.
-What you’re going to do is create and upload a product feed with all the relevant information about your items (images, descriptions, prices, etc).
+On Google Merchant Center you can store and manage information about the products you sell by uploading a product feed with all the relevant information such as images, descriptions, prices, etc.

 More importantly, this product feed allows you to start creating shopping campaigns and other wonderful stuff in Google Ads.
 This is where you can start leveraging Google Shopping ads and enjoying those impressive click-through rates.